viet-quocnguyen/react_calculator/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This is my React Calculator front-end project

+You could check out this project at the link: https://duckie98.github.io/react_calculator/

 ## Available Scripts